Signing Your Name and Handwriting If You Are Blind or Have Low Vision

 A rubber stamp of your signature can be made for you at most office supply stores.
 Before you begin to rely solely on a rubber stamp, however, try to maintain your own handwritten signature and use a signature guide or bold line paper to help you.

 Can I use an “X” as my legal signature?

 Yes, but be aware that you can continue to use your own unique signature.
 Banks will recognize your signature as long as it is consistent, regardless of its legibility to you or to others.

 There are many different types of writing papers to choose from.
 Some papers have raised lines, some have bold lines, and others have wider spaces between the lines.
 You can purchase these writing papers at some stationery stores and through specialty catalogs.

-This bold line paper, along with a variety of specialty writing papers, such as raised-line paper and bold-line paper, is available in Sources of Products for Independent Living on this website.
+This bold line paper, along with a variety of specialty writing papers, such as raised-line paper and bold-line paper, is available in Helpful Products and Technology for Living with Vision Loss – VisionAware.